 If work cannot proceed:

-Cancel or reject the work order
+Cancel he work order

 Enter a reason